 The Neubauer Family Foundation Scholarship is awarded to one incoming student at the Institute for Graduate Clinical Psychology.
 The scholarship provides the student with the opportunity to pursue an area of clinical passion by providing significant financial support.
 It provides 80% of tuition for the first three years of tenure in the program.
 For the remaining two years- when the student is designated as an intern and receives a stipend for the internship- the scholarship provides 50% of tuition.

-A committee of faculty members will review all essays, evaluate the proposed projects for feasibility, and announce the recipient in April.
+A committee of faculty members will review all applications, evaluate the proposed projects for feasibility, and announce the recipient in April.
 Once the student is matriculated, a faculty advisor will be assigned to support the student in thinking through, designing, and implementing the service project.
 The student will meet with the faculty advisor monthly and submit bi-annual written progress reports.

 Current Neubauer Family Foundation Awardees: